-Walled Garden with themes of art and science, The Backhouse Rossie Heritage and Education Centre, Cafe, Mary Queen of Scots interest, Scotland's Daffodil Festival mid April.
+Walled Garden with themes of art and science, The Backhouse Rossie Heritage and Education Centre (by appointment), Cafe, Mary Queen of Scots interest, Scotland's Daffodil Festival mid April.
 The Walled Garden houses the longest interrupted Rose-Archway in Scotland over DNA Pathway.
 Herbaceous borders, unusual and heritage plants bred or introduced by the families ancestors the Quaker Backhouse horticulturalists includes a National Collection of Narcissus & alpine and heather plantings.
 An ornamental pond with water feature, Pottager with herbs and cut flowers, old espalier fruit trees, a newly planted orchard, and Victorian Glass house.
 In the grounds - Artwork, shrubbery walk, interesting fern border, woodland walk to Covenanter's tomb, Family 9 hole putting & short Bear Walk for infants.

 How to find us